stephenlb/click-prediction-ai/README.md

 # click prediction

-this code is originally something steven did on stream and I had time so i played with it a lot. the graphics is not by me but the prediction
+this code is originally something steven did on stream and I had time so i played with it a lot. the graphics is not by me but the prediction is

 I am gona do my best to explain the thought process for what is happening. note that this is vibe coded 😅 (gpt5.2 chat client) i really did not mean for this to get as much attention as it did